Let me tell you the definition of a word, and then you guess what the word is, okay? Here goes:

 While preaching to prisoners and truckers using the bathroom is one issue, note that Morris brags about all the literature he left with people without mentioning any follow-up with them, or anyone he ever spoke with actually taking a real interest in Jehovah’s Witnesses.
 Why is he even talking about all his preaching work if the only thing he did was leave literature with people?
 You could drive down the highway in a convertible on a windy day and let literature fly out the car to get the same results.

-Who Cares About How the Family Feels or Even Needs?
+Who Cares About the Family’s Feelings or Needs?

 Interesting though that Morris does mention his two sons, and has the audacity to say, “Because they made the truth their own, they make Susan and me look good.”
 Well, that is the most important part of a child’s religious indoctrination, how the parents look, right?
 This is a good summation of just about every JW parent I’ve ever known; they could not possibly care any less about their children as people, and what they need or how they really feel or even if those children are good and decent human beings, but are only concerned about their appearance in the congregation.